ialexpw/ViroCMS/README.md

 * Article management, create a blog easily using the built-in tools
 * Backup/restore with a single click inside the interface
 * Easy to translate using a single file

+## Installing
+1. Create the database folder under app/db and allow read and write access to this folder.
+1. Run the installer by navigating to the /install.php file.
+This will generate the needed database structure.
+1. Remove the install.php file from the server.
+1. Visit /index.php on your system and login with the default credentials admin:password

+Ensure to add a new user once logged in for the first time and disable access for the admin user.

+## Screenshots